Sandra Ung: Home Healthcare Workers

 In 2022, home healthcare workers organized a protest outside of Sandra Ung's City Council district office demanding that she support city legislation (called The No More 24 Act) limiting the number of hours that home healthcare aides can work in a day.
 They want their employers to limit their work schedule to 12 hours a day and 50 hours a week.
 Many of these workers provide care for 24 consecutive hours.
 This protest was organized by the Flushing Workers Center.
 The City Council Speaker's office said that the legislative efforts on the City Council level were misdirected because home health care is funded primarily through Medicaid, which is managed at the state level.
-Council Member Ung wants the non-profit employers to hire more home healthcare workers and wants the State of New York make adjustments to the Medicare reimbursement policy so that patients who need attentive care are not left unattended.
-Council Member Ung called the current system unjust and held a rally with SEIU 1199 homecare workers, union representatives and disability activists calling on the state government end 24-hour shifts and provide funding to split them into two, 12-hour shifts.
+Council Member Ung wants the non-profit employers to hire more home healthcare workers and wants the State of New York to make adjustments to the Medicare reimbursement policy so that patients who need attentive care are not left unattended.
+Council Member Ung called the current system unjust and held a rally with SEIU 1199 homecare workers, union representatives and disability activists calling on the state government end 24-hour shifts and provide funding to split them into 2, 12-hour shifts.

+Eastern Queens Greenway

+As a council member, Ung has directed funding to the Eastern Queens Greenway section of the Brooklyn–Queens Greenway on multiple occasions, including $6 million in 2023 and $11.9 million in 2024.
+Additionally she has questioned the Parks Commissioner on capital projects costs and timelines after long delays between her funding and the projects construction.